RonLek/Google-Summer-of-Code/README.md

 - We maintained a Kanban board to track our progress.
 [Take a look](https://github.com/orgs/RocketChat/projects/40)

+## ❤️ Support
+Learned something new today?
+Reciprocate the love. ⭐ this repo for good karma.

+## 💬 Connect With Me
-- Want to discuss about GSoC / Rocket.Chat / Open-source ?
+Want to discuss about GSoC / Rocket.Chat / Open-source ?
 Let's connect!
 <div align="center">

 | **Student** | Rohan Lekhwani |